H-E-L-P/dmu_products/dmu23/dmu23_XMM-LSS/dmu2_validation.md

   the specZ table on the VO server.
 - The update catalogue is `XMM-LSS-specz-v2.7.fits`.
 - 1278 sources have no (NaN) spectroscopic redshift.

+# DMU2 validation report (2017-10-24)

+- There is no meta information files (the `yml` files).
+- Some source have a reliability to -.
+As it's a float column, it's better to use NaN.
+That was changed.
+- I added a `specz_id` column with a position base identifier like we have in the specZ table on the VO server.
+- The update catalogue is `XMM-LSS-specz-v2.8.fits`.
+- 1277 sources have no (NaN) spectroscopic redshift.
+- 27 sources have a negative spectroscopic redshift.